 The snap for two of the NFL's best kickers.
 The Ravens got the snap right when Justin Tucker tied the game at 38 with 1:35 left in regulation on a 56-yard field goal.
 The Bengals didn't when rookie holder Ryan Rehkow failed to get the snap down for what would have been Evan McPherson’s winning 53-yarder with 4:31 left in overtime.

-Rehkow came in riding high as the NFL's leading punter and his 48.4-yard net Sunday with a long of 66 that set up a safety won't hurt.
+Rehkow came in riding high as the NFL's leading punter, and his 48.4-yard net Sunday with a long of 66 that set up a safety won't hurt.
 But the snap did.

-And it's a shame because they were at this point, you could argue, because of Rehkow's tracer.
+It's a shame because they were at this point, you could argue, because of Rehkow's tracer.
 The 66-yarder put into motion the Bengals' turning a 14-7 late second-quarter deficit into a 24-14 lead halfway through the third quarter.

 "It's one of those things I felt like I let (McPherson) down and the team down a little bit.
 To look back, it feels like that cost us the game, for me personally," said Rehkow, who confirmed a good snap from Cal Adomitis.